Living inspired….against all odds

 If you are sad now then you need to work out how to be happy in the future, and if you are happy now then you need to find a way of maintaining that happiness in the future.
 Your current circumstances may not be of your own choosing, or they may be because of proper planning or remarkable luck, but the goal of life is to develop a resilient spirit and where you are inspired to make it in life against all odds.

 Here are some thoughts to guide you as you strive to live inspired:

 o Nothing happens without planning.
 Without planning you are letting the world control you, and if we allow that in its entirety, then our future is set and will be determined by other people.
-Visualize your life in a month, six months, one year and then three to five years.
+Visualize your life in a month, 6 months, 1 year and then 3-5 years.
 Where would you like to be?
 What would you like to achieve?
 What plans would be needed for you to have the life you desire?

-o Your character, not your circumstances, determines your destiny:
+- Your character…not your circumstances determines your destiny:

 o Circumstances don’t build your character . . . they merely reveal who you really are . . . what you believe and how you respond to adversity.

 If you’re asked to perform a task on the job that is ethically, morally or perhaps legally wrong . . . how you respond to those circumstances reveal your character.

 If you face circumstances beyond your control . . . requiring you to make a difficult choice . . . then your character will determine your response.
 The difference between circumstances and opportunities is determined by the depth of your character . . . which is determined by your reliance on the Word of God as your daily guide.